About Neil Neil’s Priorities Contact + Donate Who is Behind Neil?

 • prevent hateful actions, like book banning and anti-inclusion/anti-transgender policies.

 Our district is a model for strong and effective public schools.
 Our goals set the highest educational standards in the state, but we must also ensure that school environments are safe and welcoming.
 After all, this is what promotes good learning and cultivates social and emotional well-being.
 BVSD policies “to create challenging, meaningful learning opportunities” for ALL kids need a watchful eye.
 We need someone to monitor and protect their successful implementation and evaluate their effectiveness.
-I will be that mainstay, fighting not only for strong policies but also for equitable implementation that engages all parents, all teachers and, most importantly, all kids.

 I am a second-generation Coloradan.
 Raised in Denver, my four siblings and I were all educated in the Denver Public Schools, as were our parents before us.
 They instilled in us the importance of education to realize our dreams.
 So today we are all college graduates working in our chosen professions.